thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 ## 🏗️ Featured Architecture: Zero-to-One ETL Pipeline

 This repository serves as a **Proof of Concept (PoC)** for a scalable data ingestion system.
-It automates the extraction of fragmented industry data into a single, intelligent dashboard.

-### **The "Biotech to Cloud" Workflow**
+The aim is to showcase high level data architecture, bottleneck design considerations (price, security, scope), documentation of roadblocks, and next step roadmaps of features in development.
+The main purpose of this is to show, not tell, my personal portfolio which serves as an open source resource contribution to others as as learning resource or to continue building on this framework themselves.

 *(This diagram is live-rendered by GitHub using Mermaid.js)*

 ```mermaid